ChapmanCPSC370/HitMe/README.md

 ShyHi

+#This is a defunct repo, the project has been moved to https://github.com/ChapmanCPSC370/ShyHi
+####We have decided to move in another direction with the project, so please come join us there!

 =====
 Mission Statement:
 Our mission is to provide android users the easiest solution to open communication with other android users who are in close proximity.